 Partnership Withholding and FIRPTA

-The partnership may reduce the foreign partner’s share of the partnership’s gross effectively connected income by certain partner level deductions and losses if the foreign partner certifies these losses on Form 8804-C (see Publication 515, Withholding of Tax on Nonresident Aliens and Foreign Entities, for additional information).
+The partnership may reduce the foreign partner’s share of the partnership’s gross effectively connected income by certain partner level deductions and losses if the foreign partner certifies these losses on Form 8804-C, Certificate of Partner-Level Items to Reduce Section 1446 Withholding (see Publication 515, Withholding of Tax on Nonresident Aliens and Foreign Entities, for additional information).

 Special rules apply to publicly traded partnerships.
 Publicly traded partnerships (within the meaning of Rev. Proc.
-89-31) must file Forms 8804 (PDF), 8805 (PDF), and 8813 (PDF) only if they have elected to pay IRC section 1446 withholding tax based on effectively connected taxable income allocable to its foreign partners.
+89-31) must file Forms 8804, 8805, and 8813 only if they have elected to pay IRC section 1446 withholding tax based on effectively connected taxable income allocable to its foreign partners.
 For more information about the rules applicable to publicly traded partnerships see Revenue Procedure 92-66.

 Are You Paying Your Installment Payments Properly?

-When you pay the withholding tax required under IRC section 1446 carefully follow the guidance provided in Instructions for Forms 8804, 8805, and 8813 (PDF).
+When you pay the withholding tax required under IRC section 1446 carefully follow the guidance provided in Instructions for Forms 8804, 8805, and 8813.